If you find this blog funny, clever or even useful, you can keep it alive with a small donation. Thank you!

 Links: More from Ukraine.
 More about religion.
 Zur deutschen Fassung dieses Blogs.

+Zur deutschen Fassung dieses Texts.
 Readers of this blog will have noticed that I am a radical Atheist.
 But there is one religious idea that I have incorporated in my life, although in a secular version.
 It’s the idea of … Continue reading

+Zur deutschen Fassung dieses Artikels.
 This is the third part of the crossing-Canada-by-train trilogy, hence my recommendation to read part 1 and part 2 first.
 Otherwise, the whole story will go haywire and derail like a freight train, setting an innocent town ablaze. … Continue reading